UoA-CARES/compsys726_mario_expert/README.md

 NO other file is to be edited - the automated competition system will only use your ***mario_expert.py*** file.
 This is simply to enable automated competitions between your submissions.

+## Mario Expert (mario_expert.py)
-You are free to modify and expand the classes inside of "mario_expert.py" and add additional features/functions required to implement your agent.
+You are free to modify and expand the classes inside of ***scripts/mario_expert.py*** and add additional features/functions required to implement your agent.
 This is not best coding practice but it makes the lecturers lives easier.

-## Mario Expert
+Mario Expert contains two classes as examples of how to implement this project - MarioController, and MarioExpert

+### MarioController
+The MarioController class represents a controller for the Mario game environment that extends MarioEnvironment and inherits all of its functions.

+You can build upon this class all you want to implement your Mario Expert agent - this class enables you to read the game state, and take actions as Mario.

+Args:
+    act_freq (int): The frequency at which actions are performed.
+Defaults to 10. emulation_speed (int): The speed of the game emulation.
+Defaults to 0. headless (bool): Whether to run the game in headless mode.
+Defaults to False.

+### MarioExpert
+The MarioExpert class represents an expert agent for playing the Mario game.

+Edit this class to implement the logic for the Mario Expert agent to play the game.

+Do NOT edit the input parameters for the __init__ method.

+Args:
+    results_path (str): The path to save the results and video of the gameplay. headless (bool, optional): Whether to run the game in headless mode.
+Defaults to False.

 ## Mario Manual